-As discussed in Note 1, the Authority adopted the provisions of GASB Statement No. 87, Leases, effective July 1, 2021.
+As discussed in Note 1, the Authority adopted the provisions of GASB Statement No. 96, Subscription-Based Information Technology Arrangements, effective July 1, 2022.
+Accordingly, the accounting change has been retrospectively applied to the prior period presented.
 Our opinion is not modified with respect to this matter.